-within twenty days of receiving the petition.
-However, certain categories of ordinances are exempt from this requirement, including those pertaining to the compensation of employees or to incurring debt and those requiring submission to the voters for passage.
+If a petition with signatures of at least 15 percent of the entire vote cast in the preceding election is submitted within 20 days after the passage of the ordinance, the ordinance will not become effective until the board of commissioners reconsiders the ordinance within 20 days of receiving the petition.
+However, certain categories of ordinances are exempt from this requirement, including those pertaining to the compensation of employees or to incurring debt and to those requiring submission to the voters for passage.
 If the commission does not entirely repeal the ordinance, it must be submitted to the voters and will only become effective if a majority of the qualified voters vote in favor of the ordinance.